USEPA/e-manifest/README.md

 The e-Manifest team has uploaded an **[Updated FAQ](https://www.epa.gov/e-manifest/frequent-questions-about-e-manifest)**.
 These are based on user questions through March 2018.

 ## What is going on
+In May of 2018 the team updated the Schema and associated files.

 In March of 2018 the team updated the Schema and documentation please review the new documents.

 In December of 2017 the web services were updated to include the update service.
 Documentation will be updated in the coming weeks.
 Registered users can visit the [Swagger](https://rcrainfopreprod.epa.gov/rcrainfo/secured/swagger/) page for more information